Discover More Programs

 • What tests are required for this online degree?
 Some colleges and universities require new students to complete placement tests in the areas of English and math prior to enrolling in certain courses.
 Most college courses offered for academic credit require evaluations such as tests.
 Check the program’s graduation requirements to determine what testing may be required to earn an associate degree.

-As you research programs, you should keep track of application deadlines and the application materials you must submit for each program.
+As you research programs, you should keep track of application deadlines and the materials you must submit for each institution.
 You can usually find this information on the school’s website or by contacting their admissions department.